alexandreborges/winafl/README.md

 ## (Very small contribution)

-The WinAFL (for fuzzing Windows binaries) brings all necessary files (including binaries) to perform fuzzing.
+The WinAFL (for fuzzing Windows binaries -- from https://github.com/googleprojectzero/winafl) brings all necessary files (including binaries) to perform fuzzing.
 However, many people need/want to compile the project (not using the available binaries) and, usually, they get several errors during the compilation process.

 For helping these professionals to compile the WinAFL project, I've written a small procedure (basead on the original WinAFL github) for making things easier and without editing any file from the project.